tend2infinity/tend2infinity/README.md

 - 📫 How to reach me **somu12.ss@gmail.com**

-- 📄 My recent Internship experience is at Inforida Web Technologies as a Backend Intern at [Inforida](https://www.inforida.com/)
+- 📄  I'm currently a full stack intern at [MuxEmail](https://muxemail.com/)

 - ⚡ Fun fact **A cup of tea can motivate me to do almost anything!!**